 Lisa followed up her modelling in a conversation with the educator.
 She explained her reasons for encouraging Eva to work out a solution for herself.
 She talked about this in terms of valued learning – experimenting and problem solving – and the missed learning opportunities that result from too quickly showing tamariki the answer.

 The following week, Lisa noticed that the educator was more intentional about following Eva’s interests rather than directing activities for her, and Eva was able to experiment more.

-Prioritising working theories
+- Explanation of working theories